Planetary Science Laboratory

 Scott D. Hull

 The Moon likely formed from the gravitational collapse of a dust and vapor disk created by a "giant impact" event in which the Earth and a Mars-sized body collided.
 I use smoothed particle hydrodynamics (SPH) simulations to model real-time giant impact events with the Earth, and then assess both the dynamics and the geochemical outcomes of the model.
-These studies have implications for understanding the energies and dynamics required to form the observable Earth-Moon system and for understanding the Mars-Moons sytem, which may have formed in a similar fashion.
+These studies have implications for understanding the energies and dynamics required to form the observable Earth-Moon system and beyond.

 My goal is to build theoretical models to explain geochemical, geophysical, and astronomical observations.
 My research focuses on the formation and evolution of terrestrial planets.
 Click the images below for details!